 National and International Student Competition Endowments

-The endowments supporting these appointments will allow us, (1) through the naming process, to call attention to and recognize the accomplishments of individuals and companies that demonstrate the private and professional accomplishments we wish for all of our students, (2) to supplement state funding so we may offer market-competitive salaries, and (3) to provide the professional development and other support necessary for excellent faculty to retain contact with the latest advances in their discipline, nationwide and globally.
+The endowments supporting these appointments will allow us, (1) through the naming process, to call attention to and recognize the accomplishments of individuals and organizations that demonstrate the private and professional accomplishments we wish for all of our students, (2) to supplement state funding so we may offer market-competitive salaries, and (3) to provide the professional development and other support necessary for excellent faculty to retain contact with the latest advances in their discipline, nationwide and globally.

 The Harrison College of Business is committed to maintaining and improving the facilities and technology provided by Robert A. Dempster Hall.
 Our state-of-the-art classroom facilities enhance the faculty's ability to teach and promote student learning.
 The presentation capabilities in every classroom provide opportunities for students to enhance their communication skills.
 Study space provides a comfortable environment for individual work and for student teams to meet on group projects that promote teamwork and interpersonal skills.